ClaudioV05/TheUnifiedDevelopmentPowerPlatform/README.md

 # AppGenerateClass
-This service API is evolution of old project of generate class development in Object Pascal.
+This service API is evolution of the old project of generate class development in Object Pascal.